versionone/VersionOne.SDK.Java.APIClient/README.md

 https://www14.v1host.com/v1sdktesting/meta.v1/Story?xsl=api.xsl
 ```

 You must use the system name for the type you would like to retrieve.
-This is true whether using the API directly or the APIClient.
+This is true whether using the API directly or the Java SDK.
 For instance, in the example above the system name is "Story", which certain methodology templates display as "Backlog Item" or "Requirement".
 Here is a list of some of the most important system names and their corresponding default display names in the available methodology templates:

 ### System Names
 <table summary="System Names" cellspacing="0" cellpadding="0" border="0">